-You are admitted to the status of Probationer Research Student (PRS) in the first instance and you will then seek transfer to DPhil status by the end of your fourth term of admission.
-The confirmation of status will usually be carried out in the eighth term of admission as a research student, and no later than the ninth term.
+You are admitted to the status of Probationer Research Student (PRS) in the first instance and you will then seek transfer to DPhil status by the end of your fourth term after admission.
+Confirmation of status will usually be carried out in the eighth term after admission as a research student, and no later than the ninth term.
 Both transfer and confirmation of status will require an oral assessment.
-Having successfully confirmed your status you will then be able to apply for examiners and submit your thesis for the viva.
+Having successfully confirmed your status you will then be able to apply for the appointment of examiners, submit your thesis and complete the viva voce examination.